Strategy sells BTC for the first time in four years.

 Keel Infrastructure sells 269 BTC YTD, posts $145M Q1 loss, and pivots to AI

-Why it matters: The rebranded former Bitfarms trimmed holdings to roughly 2,451 BTC and built $533M in liquidity to develop AI and HPC sites, reporting a $145M Q1 loss in the process.
+Why it matters: The rebranded former Bitfarms trimmed its Bitcoin position to roughly $197M and built $533M in liquidity to develop AI and HPC sites, reporting a $145M Q1 loss in the process.
 Analysts frame it as part of a broader trend of Bitcoin miners adapting their business models to AI demand for power and compute, monetizing energy beyond mining.

 UTXO Management becomes the first institutional participant in Bitcoin staking on Stacks